anjanasaravanan/synesthesAI/README.md

 # synesthesAI

 Currently on hold.
-See PROGRESS.md for detailed updates.
+See PROGRESS.md for detailed updates and my_gan.py for main code.

 ***Concept***